kamlesh-nb/blinc/README.md

 ## Element

-Element can be used to create basic building blocks for developing a Functional Web UI.
+Element is the basic building block for developing a Functional Web UI.
+Element hosts all the required Html to design the UI and can also host other Elements.
 Following is the structure for defining Element.

 - The **_init_** is an array (optional), that contains initial state of the Element as well as the effects that should run when the Element are mounted to physical DOM.

 - The **_reducer_** is a pure function (optional), that is used to update the state of the Element in response to the messages that are dispatched, which subsequently triggers the re-rendering.
 This function returns an array that contains the updated state and can optionally return side-effects that is supposed to be executed.

-- The **_render_** is a pure function, that is used to define the Virtual Tree for the **Element** which gets converted to physical Element and loaded in to the DOM.
+- The **_render_** is an only mandatory pure function, that is used to define the Virtual Tree for the **Element** which gets converted to physical Element and loaded in to the DOM.
 This function can have optionally have **_state_** and **_dispatch_** as arguments if state based rendering is requried.

 - The **_subscriptions_** is an array (optional) that contains the subscription of side-effects by the Element. **_Subscriptions_** can be used to _listen_ to the **Events**, messages on **WebSockets** or the changes to the **Real-Time Databases** like firestore.

-As you can see from the above, only **_render_** function is the only mandatory part of Element.

 Following is an example of how Element can be define.